 What is Weight Stigma?

-“Commenting on someone’s body size and shape and appearance in the world reinforces the message that people are only as much as their body, and that they are being judged by how they appear in the world,” says Dr. Elizabeth Wassenaar, Regional Medical Director at Eating Recovery Center.
+“Commenting on someone’s body size and shape and appearance in the world reinforces the message that people are only as much as their body, and that they are being judged by how they appear in the world,” says Dr. Elizabeth Wassenaar, MS, MD, CEDS-S, DFAPA, regional medical director at Eating Recovery Center.
+"It is an inescapable pressure from society that your body size and shape are not good enough and that you need to change it to be acceptable."

 Our weight-biased culture can create fear and anxiety when outside of the perceived norm.
-The National Eating Disorder Association (NEDA) states that weight stigma is focused on shame, body hatred and judgment.
-Dr. Wassenaar adds, "It is an inescapable pressure from society that your body size and shape are not good enough and that you need to change it to be acceptable."
+Weight stigma is focused on shame, body hatred and judgment.

-Weight Stigma and the Media
+Weight stigma and the influence of media

 Before and after photos are a long-used advertising gimmick for weight loss and fitness programs.
-According to NEDA, however, attention given to weight control has skyrocketed in recent years, infusing words like "BMI," "obesity epidemic" and "diet" into our national vocabulary.
+Attention given to weight control has skyrocketed in recent years, infusing words like "BMI," "obesity epidemic" and "diet" into our national vocabulary.
 Marketing for weight loss products is overwhelmingly focused on personal responsibility for weight.
-"It is woven into the media as advertisement and advertisement’s job is to make you feel like something isn't good enough and that you need to buy something to fix it,” Dr. Wassenaar says.
 And a lot of people are buying.
 In 2019, diet and weight loss grew to a $78 billion industry.
 It slowed during the height of the pandemic in 2020 but is on the rise again.

-“Media can be really the loudest voice that people hear about what people should look like,” says Dr. Wassenaar.
-Sitcom characters with obesity are less likely than their thinner counterparts to be judged as attractive and tend to have fewer interactions with friends or romantic partners.
+"It is woven into the media as advertisement and advertisement’s job is to make you feel like something isn't good enough and that you need to buy something to fix it,” Dr. Wassenaar says.
+“Media can be really the loudest voice that people hear about what people should look like."

+Sitcom characters in larger bodies are less likely than their thinner counterparts to be judged as attractive and tend to have fewer interactions with friends or romantic partners.
 Children’s movies and books also send body image-related messages that associate beauty and success with thinness.

 And then there are the digital images we hold in our hands, swiping left and right, up and down.
 In mere seconds, individuals can experience joy, jealousy, love and loathing by what is posted.
 Social media channels are fertile ground for weight stigma.

 She stressed the importance for adults, and children and adolescents raised in a social media-saturated environment, to recognize that they are more than just their external appearance.

-Victims of weight stigma report physicians and family members as the most common source of weight bias, more so than social influences.
+Those who experience weight stigma report physicians and family members as the most common source of weight bias, more so than social influences.
 But no matter who is doing the shaming, there is a significant threat to psychological and physical health.

 Poor Body Image

-Weight Stigma and Healthcare
+Weight Stigma in Healthcare

-Patients who experience obesity bias from providers may cancel or delay appointments as well as avoid preventative health care and screenings.
-In a study regarding obesity stigma and bias, the percentage of women who reported having delayed seeking health care increased as the BMI increased.
+Patients who experience weight bias from providers may cancel or delay appointments as well as avoid preventative health care and screenings.
+In a study regarding weight stigma and bias, the percentage of women who reported having delayed seeking health care increased as the BMI increased.
 “Can you imagine going to a doctor and having them say their scale won't weigh you?” says Dr. Wassenaar.
 “These sorts of things make you never ever want to go back.
 It’s very, very traumatic.”

 “If you are in a body that you don't see represented on screen or in print then you might have a special vulnerability to feeling like you need to change your body to reflect what you see in media,” says Dr. Wassenaar.
 "For people who are vulnerable to dieting or working out, once they start that cycle of ‘if I change my body, I'll feel better,’ they get stuck in it and they can't actually get out of it, and that can influence eating disorders.”

-Even body compliments such as “you look good” or “great job losing weight” can be a triggering experience that reinforces disordered eating and disordered body images.
+Even body compliments such as “you look good” or “great job losing weight” can be a triggering experience that reinforces disordered eating and body dysmorphia.
 "It can trigger those old eating disordered thoughts that you have to have your body look a certain way in order to be acceptable and that your self-worth is really tied to how your body looks and how people perceive your body," she says.

 Among family members, weight-based teasing and diet talk are linked to binge eating, weight gain and extreme weight control behaviors.
 Research has shown that overemphasizing weight can encourage disordered eating and have counterproductive effects.